rivethealth/slice-db/README.md

 SliceDB can produce multiple formats:

-- **slice** - ZIP archive of table data.
+- **slice** - ZIP archive.
 This can be restored into an existing database with `slicedb restore`.
 - **sql** - SQL file.
-This can be restored into an existing database with `psql` or another client, if triggers are disabled.
-It may include the schema, in which case it is restored into a new database.
+This can be restored into an existing database with `psql` or another client.
+If restoring into existing schema, foreign keys must first be disabled, e.g. `SET session_replication_role = replica`.

+Both formats can optionally include schema.
+Restoring with schema requires an empty database.

 ### Schema